davidmunoz4185/DEND_P4/README.md

 * P4.ipynb: Jupyter Notebook with exactly the same content than etl.py in order to check performance in each task
 * etl.py: Main python program with all the logic to load parquet files

+This project is based in adquiring Data Lake's knowledge by S3 Resources and by the use of an "ELT" strategy in order to obtain the final target: Parquet Files divided by informational scope.

+These are the steps followed:

+1. Create Spark Session
+2. Create Songs & Artists Tables from one S3 Resource
+3. Create Parquet Files from previous Tables
+4. Create Log Data Table from second S3 Resource (events log).
+5. By previous info create the rest of "dimension" & "fact" tables.
+6. Once all the tables are loaded, create parquet files partition by requirements.

+In addition, I have to admit that due I am more confident with Spark SQL module, I have choosen this one in order to get the final result more easily instead by DataFrame API.

 ### DIAGRAM ...

 Now we can see how the "directories" are structured: